makhoi/cs360/README.md

 Please let us know how much time you spent on each problem.
 You may enter time using any format described [here](https://github.com/wroberts/pytimeparse).

-Problem 1:
+Problem 1: 1 hour

-Problem 2:
+Problem 2: 1 hour

-Problem 3:
+Problem 3: 1.5 hour

-Problem 4:
+Problem 4: 1.5 hr

-Problem 5:
+Problem 5: 2hr